M-Rudek/RestApp-backend/README.md

 10. [License](#license)
 11. [Acknowledgments](#acknowledgments)

-# ASP.NET Core Backend Application "RestApp"
+# ASP.NET Core Backend Application RestApp

 A backend application implementing the logic of a social network.
 It includes the following:
 - implementation of basic GET, POST, PUT, DELETE queries.